Updated October 2016

 This book includes essays by international lawyers practicing in both the private and public sectors.
-Sample chapter titles are: Practicing International Criminal Law, The Road to an International In-house Legal Career, How Do You Get from Philadelphia to Paris?, and Fair Winds and Following Seas: a Career in Admiralty Practice.
+Sample chapter titles are: Practicing International Criminal Law, The Road to an International In-house Legal Career, How Do You Get from Philadelphia to Paris?, Fair Winds and Following Seas: a Career in Admiralty Practice, and Start Now: Leveraging Law School for a Global Career.

 OCS KZ1238 .U55 C37

-Careers in International Law: a Guide to Career Paths and Internships in International Law, Washington, D.C.: American Society of International Law, updated annually.
+Careers in International Law: a Guide to Career Paths and Internships in International Law, Washington, D.C.: American Society of International Law, updated periodically.

 This guide contains essays, in which seasoned practitioners share their experiences and offer advice concerning career paths in public and private international law fields, in areas such as criminal, human rights, international trade, and the environment, international development, dispute resolution, and legal information.
 Detailed information and descriptions from over 75 organizations and institutions that offer a variety of internships, fellowships and pro bono work are provided, as are procedures for applying to them.